rawles/edit.tf/README.md

 bar can also be used to view teletext metadata.
 The key sequence ESC-L toggles this.

-Everything is supplied in a single HTML file.
-There are no external dependencies.
-You can email the HTML file to friends so that they can edit frames on their computer.
+Everything you need to run the editor is in two files. `teletext-editor.js` is the JavaScript program which allows the editor on `index.html` to be displayed.
+There are no other dependencies, so you can email both files to friends, and, provided they put them both in the same directory, they can just open `index.html` to edit frames offline on their computer.

 ## All frame data is kept in the URL.